Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 Embedded C code can be executed in 2 different modes:

 1) Interpreted C code (<ins>minimal subset of C90</ins>) --> easy integration of custom extensions.
 No compile time overhead, minimal standard C library headers already included (**default mode**)
-2) Compiled (in memory at runtime) or interpreted C code (<ins>ANSI C99</ins>) --> fast compile time and FAST execution, path to standard C header and lib files may be set via 'dpdl:-I' and 'dpdl:-L' options.
+2) Compiled (in memory at runtime) C code (full <ins>ANSI C99</ins>) --> fast compile time and FAST execution, path to standard C header and lib files may be set via 'dpdl:-I' and 'dpdl:-L' options.
 Some default include files are available under the foder './lib/native/$platform/include/' -> This mode can be enabled via the option '**dpdl:C99**' and '**dpdl:compile**'

 The faster and more complete execution mode (2) can be activated by pushing the option '**dpdl:C99**' or '**dpdl:compile**' on the dpdl stack (-> see 'dpdl_stack_push(..)'):